 For Applications

-Applications can revoke their own access:
+Applications can revoke their own access using an Access Token:

 GET https://app.teable.ai/api/oauth/client/{clientId}/revoke-token